Oops!... I Did It Again Tour

 The Oops!...
 I Did It Again Tour (billed as Oops!...
 I Did It Again Tour 2000) was the third concert tour by American entertainer Britney Spears.
 It supported her second studio album, Oops!...
-I Did It Again (2000), and visited North America and Europe.
-The tour was announced in February 2000, while Spears was in the midst of the Crazy 2K Tour.
+I Did It Again (2000), and visited North America, Europe, and Brazil.
+The tour was announced in February 2000, while Spears was in the midst of the Crazy 2k Tour.
 The stage was much more elaborative than her previous tours and featured video screens, fireworks and moving platforms.
 The setlist was composed by songs from her first two studio albums, ...Baby One More Time and Oops!...
-I Did It Again as well as a few covers.
+I Did It Again, as well as a few covers.
 Showco was the sound company, who used the PRISM system to adapt the show to each venue.
 Spears used a handheld microphone and a headset during the shows, while an ADAT was used to replace her voice during energetic dance routines.

 The show consisted of four segments with each segment being followed by an interval to the next segment, and it ended with an encore.
 The show began with Spears descending from a giant orb.
 Most of the songs displayed energetic dance routines with the exception of the second segment, which featured mostly ballads.
 The encore consisted of a performance with fireworks.
 The Oops!...
 I Did It Again Tour received positive reviews from critics, who praised Spears's energy onstage as well as the band.
-It was also a commercial success, the reported dates by Billboard averaged $507,786 in grosses and nearly 15,841 in attendance, bringing a total of $43.6 million and more than 1.4 million of tickets and became one of the highest-grossing tours of 2000.
+It was also a commercial success; the reported dates by Billboard averaged $507,786 in grosses and nearly 15,841 in attendance.
+Billboard stated that the tour grossed a total of $40.9 million, including 28 European dates, and became one of the highest-grossing tours of 2000.
+According to Pollstar, it brought a total of $40.5 million only in North America.
 The Oops!...
 I Did It Again Tour was broadcast by many channels around the world.

 Former Wishbone star Mikaila was one of the opening acts for the tour.